haleyha1/haley-hi/README.md

 # haley-hi
-this is just a webisite for now :)
+this is just a website for now :)